Endermandels/JarOfPickles2.0/README.md

 A "/search_engine/new_sample/url\_map.dat" file must exist, where the file is a pickled dictionary that maps a URL to it's corresponding file name in "/search_engine/new_sample/\_docs\_cleaned" and "/search_engine/new_sample/\_docs_raw".

 There must be a pickled Pandas DataFrame in "./new_sample/adjacency_matrix.dat", where the rows and columns are list of URLs.
 The data stored is the total number of URL links from the row URL to the column URL.

-Ex.
+If you decide to crawl again using crawler.py, you must do the following inside the "/search_engine/new_sample" directory.

+	python3 ../../crawler/build_adj_matrix.py -d
+	python3 ../../crawler/build_adj_matrix.py -m

+Ex matrix.
 ,	url1,	url2,	url3
 url1,	2,	0,	1
 url2,	0,	3,	1